evoth/sequent/README.md

 ## Plan

-The will be a web-based sequence editor to design a sequence for a given system (backend).
-Then, each system will have a "backend" program that parses the output of the web editor and executes the specified actions.
+The will be a web-based sequence editor to design a sequence for a given system (driver).
+Then, each system will have a "driver" program that parses the output of the web editor and executes the specified actions.

-For each backend, there will be predefined "actions", the behavior of which can be modified based on given "parameters".
-The backend will have functions that translate the (probably JSON) serialized output of the web editor into the desired actions.
-The backend will also parse the timing and layering information present in the sequence data.
+For each driver, there will be predefined "actions", the behavior of which can be modified based on given "parameters".
+The driver will have functions that translate the (probably JSON) serialized output of the web editor into the desired actions.
+The driver will also parse the timing and layering information present in the sequence data.

 ## Timing